nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** `Project` tells its `EventList` to update the list of Events stored.
     * Pros:
-        * This implementation requires no additional time and space (for creation of new 'Project` and `EventList` object).
+        * This implementation requires no additional time and space (for creation of new `Project` and `EventList` object).
     * Cons:
-        * This implementation will not work with an immutable implementation of `EventList`
+        * This implementation will not work with an immutable implementation of `EventList`.

 * **Alternative 2:** A new `Project` object is initialized with a new `EventList` object containing the added `Event`.
     * Pros: